 Full-grain's irregular textured surface makes for more personality and charm, with each scratch or stain adding character.
 It also feels softer to some people because of its higher collagen content (which is why we recommend using a protective coating).

-I should also note that some manufacturers may use the term 'Full Top Grain' to represent full grain leather.
+I will also reiterate that some manufacturers may use the term 'Full Top Grain' to represent full grain leather.

 When animal hides are processed to create leather, they are dyed with a liquid called aniline, which helps provide an added softness, enhancing the look and feel of the leather.
 A full grain leather with aniline dye is among the best leather money can buy.